-For the year ended December 31, 2020, the members of the Governance Committee were Christopher F. Scott, Michelle Corfield, Barry V. Perry, K.M.
-Tracy Medve, and Michael L. Mosher.
-Effective January 1, 2021, the members of the Governance Committee are Christopher F. Scott, Michelle Corfield, and, K. M. Tracy Medve.
-These directors are independent directors with the exception of Barry V. Perry, President & CEO of Fortis (ceasing effective December 31, 2020) and Michael L. Mosher, President & CEO of FortisAlberta Inc. (ceasing effective December 31, 2020).
+For the year ended December 31, 2021, the members of the Governance Committee were Tracey C. Ball, Michelle Corfield, David G. Hutchens, K.M.
+Tracy Medve and Janine Sullivan.
+These directors are independent directors with the exception of David G. Hutchens, President & CEO of Fortis, and Janine Sullivan, President & CEO of FortisAlberta Inc.